 Date of Award

-Mary Barger, PhD, MPH, RN, CNM, FACNM, Chairperson; Joseph Burkard, DNSc, MSNA, CRNA, Committee Member; John Arnold, MD, CAPT, MC, USN, Committee Member
+Mary Barger, PhD, MPH, RN, CNM, FACNM, Chairperson; Joseph F. Burkard, DNSc, MSNA, CRNA, Committee Member; John Arnold, MD, CAPT, MC, USN, Committee Member

 coronavirus, influenza-like illness, psychometrics, symptom experience, unsupervised machine learning

 AIMS: The primary objective of this study was to identify if symptom presentation expressed over the course of an influenza-like illness (ILI) can predict virus type by use of unsupervised machine learning.
 The secondary objective was to describe clinical characteristics of strain specific coronavirus.
 Finally, examine the psychometric properties of the Canadian Acute Respiratory Illness and Flu Scale (CARIFS).